 One week earlier I was watching the news and saw the terrible aftermath that cyclone Irma had left in its wake on the Caribbean islands of Saint-Martin and Saint-Barthelémy, following its devastating passage through Antigua and Barbuda, when I received a message from Daniel Box: “I need your help as soon as possible”.

-Daniel is the international head of Rescue Telecom.
-The association has branches in France, Belgium, the United States and Japan.
-Our field of expertise: re-establishing telecommunications following natural disasters or other major crises.
-We set up urgent telecommunication links via satellite and supply electrical infrastructure such as generators and solar panels etc. Often, phenomena such as earthquakes, hurricanes and tsunamis can have a devastating effect on telephone lines and mobile networks.
-Yet it is precisely at those moments when such links are most needed, to help coordinate the work of rescue workers and to enable the local population to contact loved ones.
+Daniel coordinates the Rescue Telecom program for all of the partner associations and NGOs in France, Belgium, the United States and Japan.
+These nonprofits share the same field of expertise: restoring telecommunications following a natural disaster or other major crisis.
+We volunteers set up urgent telecommunication links via satellite and supply electrical infrastructure such as generators and solar panels.
+Phenomena such as earthquakes, hurricanes and tsunamis often have devastating effects on telephone lines and mobile networks.
+And yet it is at those times that these connections are most needed, if only to accelerate the arrival of aid and enable the people affected to reassure family and friends.

-But this association doesn’t just operate when there is a natural disaster.
-Last year, for example, I went to Greece, near to the border with Macedonia, an area to which many migrants from the Middle East have flocked.
-The equipment that I set up there enabled them to identify themselves to the local authorities via email and to keep themselves informed.
-In other words, to help them exercise their fundamental rights.
+But Rescue Telecom volunteers do not only intervene for natural disasters.
+For example, last year I travelled to Greece, close to its border with Macedonia, to where many migrants from the Middle East have flocked.
+The equipment that I set up there enabled migrants to identify themselves to the local authorities using email and to stay informed.
+In other words, it helped them exercise their fundamental rights.

-When Daniel created the Rescue Telecom's belgian branch in 2014 along with John Cramer, he immediately thought of me.
-Like him, I had been a volunteer for several years as part of AXA Atout Coeur, AXA’s international volunteering programme which brings together tens of thousands of employees to participate in solidarity-based operations.
+When Daniel created the local Belgian branch with John Cramer in 2013, he immediately thought of me.
+Like him, I had been a volunteer for several years as part of AXA Hearts in Action, AXA’s international volunteering program which brings together tens of thousands of employees to participate in solidarity-based operations.

 Volunteering has always appealed to me.
 Even when I was a scout I always tried to carry out my “good deed” every day.
 This commitment towards others has carried on into my humanitarian work.
 I can also count on the support of AXA and of my manager, with whom I have made arrangements to be reimbursed for my time off once I come back from my mission.